Hire purchase (HP) is exactly what it sounds like – a hire agreement which gives you the option to own the vehicle at the end of the agreement.

 A hire purchase may be suitable for you if:

-· You don’t mind not owning the car until the debit is fully repaid.
+- You don’t mind not owning the car until the debt is fully repaid.

 Before deciding whether or not to go ahead with a hire purchase on a car, there are a few more factors worth considering first:

 - You do not own the vehicle until the final payment has been made to include any administration fees.